martinmaguire89/milestone-project-2/README.md

 *	[email.js](https://www.emailjs.com/) used to connect my contact form with my gmail to be notified when someone sends a request.

 ## Features
-### Feature 1 – Navigation Bar
+### Feature 1 – Large dog picture.
-The navigation bar to take the customers direct to certain features on the website.
-This collapses into a 'burger icon' dropdown menu in mobile screen sizes to reduce over-crowding and give smaller screen sizes a nicer look.
+The large dog picture is designed to show a fun and welcoming side of the web page.
+It’s used to provoke the image of their own dog enjoying themselves on holiday with the owner.
+It show’s them that this is a fun and easy to use website that will serve their needs.
-### Feature 2 – Gallery
+### Feature 2 –  Paragraph section.
-Customers can see how previous pieces of work the maker has crafted and range of hurls available.
+The small paragraph is just a few lines to let the customer know what this page is about and how the needs of them and their dogs will be catered for.
-### Feature 4 – Embedded Video
+### Feature 4 – Search by counties.
-Let’s the customer see the history of hurley making and find out more about the maker and his passion for making authentic hand-crafted hurls.
+The search by counties allows the user to narrow down the search field on the map.
+If they are looking to search for dog friendly hotels in a specific county they can simply do that at the click of the button.
+### Feature 5 – The map section.
+The maps section allows for a complete look of all potential place to stay with a dog in Northern Ireland.
+The markers section allows for them to see where the hotels are and the info window provides them with a link to the hotel for making a booking.
-### Feature 5 – Contact Form
+### Feature 6 – Contact Form.
-Allows potential customers to ask questions about pieces in the gallery or to start the process of ordering a piece.
+Allows potential owners of hotel or restaurants to contact me to advise of what they offer for dogs and to have them establishment added to the map.
-### Feature 6 – Social media icons in footer
+### Feature 7 – Social media icons in footer.
-Allows the customer to connect and follow the craftsman’s other pages.
+Allows the customer to connect and follow me through my social media accounts.

 ## Features Left to Implement
 * Add a payment feature for sticks available.
 * A review section to let people know of other customers experience when buying hurls form this maker.